YamatoNaoe/personal_website/README.md

 Session #1: Worked on navbar and added all html elements to the website Session #2: Styled the navbar and adjusted images to better fit the display.
 Learned how to use the object-fit property to adjust images with border-radius.
 Really happy about the results!
+Session #3: Finished styling the navbar and added the "about me" section to the page.
+Completed styling that and will move onto the next sections in future sessions.